 What do I actually save in a Doc template?

 You save all of the content, layout, and brand settings.
-You don't save the Foleon Doc settings — meaning the navigation of your Doc might look different.
+You also keep all of your links intact — for example, buttons to open overlays will still work.
+You don't save the Foleon Doc settings, meaning the navigation of your Doc might look different.

 What's the difference between duplicating a Foleon Doc and saving a Doc as a template?